Parallel Stochastic Asynchronous Coordinate Descent: Tight Bounds on the Possible Parallelism: Introduction

 Next, we discuss more precisely how we achieve this result.
 Recall that the performance of a sequential SCD algorithm is expressed in terms of its convergence rate.
 On strongly convex functions, it has a linear convergence rate, meaning that each update reduces the expected value of the difference $f(\bbx) - f^*$ by at least an $(1 - \alpha/n)$ multiplicative factor, for some constant $\alpha > 0$, where $f^*$ denotes the minimum value of the function.
 Consequently,

 For our proposed function $f_\ep$, which is strongly convex, we will show that for a suitable initial point $\bbx^0$, for some constant $\alpha' \ge\alpha$,

-and hence we have no more than a linear convergence rate.
+and hence sequential SCD achieves no more than a linear convergence rate in general.
+For the function $f_\ep$, we will show that $\alpha =\tfrac 13$ and $\alpha' = 2$.

-To achieve linear speedup with a parallel algorithm means that the same convergence rate holds, up to constant factor (i.e., the $\alpha$ might be reduced by a constant factor but no more.
+To achieve linear speedup with a parallel algorithm means that the same convergence rate holds, up to constant factor, i.e., the $\alpha$ might be reduced by a constant factor $c \ge 1$, but no more: { where $t$ is now the overall number of iterations performed by the various cores.\footnote{Liu et al.~\cite{LWRBS2015} and Liu and Wright~\cite{LiuW2015} call this near-linear speedup, reserving the term linear speedup for the case when $c=1$.} This means that to guarantee a particular accuracy, the total number of iterations for a parallel execution is no more than a constant multiple of the number of iterations needed on a single core (so long as $\alpha \le n/2$).

-Prior work has shown that linear speedup is achieved when $q \le c_1 \sqrt{n} \Lmax / \Lresbar$ for some constant $c_1>0$.
-To achieve our main result, we show that for the function family $f_\ep$, when $q \ge c_2 \sqrt{n} \Lmax / \Lresbar$ for some constant $c_2 > c_1$, as an adversary, it is possible to pick asynchronous schedules such that for all $t\le n^{100}$ (or more generally, for any constant $c\ge 1$, for all $t \le n^c$),
+Prior work has shown that linear speedup is achieved when $q \le \tilde{c} \sqrt{n} \Lmax / \Lresbar$ for some constant $\tilde{c}>0$.
+To achieve our main result, we show that for the function family $f_\ep$, when $q \ge \bar{c} \sqrt{n} \Lmax / \Lresbar$ for some constant $\bar{c} > \tilde{c}$, as an adversary, it is possible to pick asynchronous schedules such that for all $t\le n^{10}$ (or more generally, for any constant $\hat{c}\ge 1$, for all $t \le n^{\hat{c}}$),

-for large enough $n$ (in general, when $n =\Omega(c^2\log^2 c)$).
+for large enough $n$ (in general, when $n =\Omega(c^4)$).
 This indicates that when $q$ is too large, linear speedup cannot be achieved in worst-case scenarios.

+The above upper bound on $q$ holds when the step-size is $1/\Lmax$.
+One might wonder what would happen if we reduced the step-size to $1/\G$ for some $\G\ge \Lmax$.
+Would the permissible parallelism bound increase significantly, thereby improving the overall speedup?
+In fact, we show that the upper bound on $q$ increases to at most $\calO(\G\sqrt{n}/\Lres)$, for any $\Lmax \le \G \le \calO(\Lres \sqrt n)$.
+Since this increase is by a factor of at most $\calO(\G/\Lmax)$, but the step-size is reduced by a factor of $\Gamma/\Lmax$, the overall speedup cannot improve by more than a constant factor.
+This upper bound is also asymptotically tight, as there were matching lower bounds for these choices of step-sizes~\cite{CCT2018}.

 \paragraph{Prior Work and Asynchrony Models} First, note that the bound on $q$ is ensuring the asynchrony is bounded, and so we call it \emph{$q$-bounded asynchrony}.
 Some requirement of this sort is unavoidable, otherwise there could be updates of arbitrarily long duration, which, when they commit, could undo an arbitrary amount of progress.